gliu2k/SAP-Datasphere/Roadmap/Roadmap.md

 ![alt text](/Roadmap/images/Curr1.png?raw=true)

 The currency related Remote Tables, DataFlow, Local Tables, Views for are imported.

-DataFlow load the data from Remote Tables into Local Tables and we use these currency Views in the model(Views) design.
+[Blog](https://community.sap.com/t5/technology-blogs-by-members/currency-translation-in-sap-datasphere/ba-p/13688008)

 ![alt text](/Roadmap/images/Curr2.png?raw=true)

+</BR></BR>

 > [!Tip]
 > Check the CDS Extractor in SE16 and make it is released as **C1** (**BTW, in the embedded analsyis, we need to release the Cube or Query CDSViews so that they can be inserted into the "Analysis for Office" or "PowerBI" as a dataSource**)